-Applications for the Live Literature School Residencies programme are currently closed.
+Applications are currently closed for the Live Literature School Residencies programme.
+This page is for information only.

 The life-changing power of an author visit

 Author Matthew Fitt talks about his residency at St Andrew's RC Primary School in Dundee

 Live Literature school residencies are funded by The Walter Scott Giving Group.